 What age group is eligible to receive the vaccine?

-Children who live or study in Massachusetts and are ages 5-17 are eligible to receive the Pfizer or Moderna vaccine.
+Children who live or study in Massachusetts and are ages 6 months-17 are eligible to receive the Pfizer or Moderna vaccine.
 Children 12 and older may receive Novavax.

 My child goes to school in MA but is not a permanent resident.
 Can they get the vaccine?